rbgo404/Llama-server-template/README.md

 # Llama-server-template
-This is a model deployment template for Object removal from Images.
+This is a model deployment template for object removal from Images.

 ---
 ## Prerequisites